How Do Pensions And Life Insurance Work Together?

 Pension Life Insurance

-When planning for the later years of life and the years beyond death, two primary financial vehicles will continually arise: pensions and life insurance.
+When planning for the later years of life and beyond, two primary financial vehicles will consistently emerge: pensions and life insurance.

 However, these two products have some muddy waters around the edges.
 For example, some pensions will carry over—possibly in limited amounts—to a spouse after you pass.